 The Pride of Africa travels cross-border, visiting Botswana, Namibia, Zimbabwe, Tanzania, and Zambia on its routes.

-10. Rocky Mountaineer
+9. Rocky Mountaineer

-This train has magnificent glass-dome observation carriages, which offer exhilarating views of the beautiful Canadian Rockies.
+This modern train has magnificent glass-dome observation carriages, which offer exhilarating views of the beautiful Canadian Rockies.
 There are also open-air observation carriages for the complete experience.

 From Vancouver, the train takes one of four routes to Banff, Jasper, or Denver, each with its thematic appeal.

-11. Seven Stars Kyushu
+10. Seven Stars Kyushu

 Everything on the Kyushu seems to be a work of art.
 Famously, they claim that even the washbasins on board are rare, limited-edition models.
 The wood-themed decor is immaculate, down to the finest detail, in typical proud Japanese artistic fashion.